-The Roman archaeological remains can be seen inside the old El Born Market, now a dedicated center for culture and history of the area.
+The Roman archaeological remains can still be seen inside the old El Born Market, now a dedicated centre for the culture and history of the area.
 This old market is definitely worth a visit!

-The Born’s location near to the working port was convenient for traders who began to build palaces in the area.
-A financial crisis meant that Filipe V decided to destroy much of the neighborhood to build a castle, which is now Ciutadella Park.
+The location – near the working port – was convenient for traders who began to build palaces in the area.
+A financial crisis meant that King Felipe V decided to destroy much of the neighbourhood and built a castle instead, which is now Ciutadella Park.

 The Current Vibe

 Let’s also not forget the beautiful architecture steeped in history, cobbled streets, terraces perfect for long lingering lunches and an impressive medieval church (Santa Maria del Mar).
 We can’t recommend the area enough!

-We also recommend the lesser known, but in our opinion, equally interesting Museum of Modern Art:
+We also recommend the lesser-known, but in our opinion, equally interesting Museum of Modern Art.

 Don’t be fooled by the laid-back vibe, Cal Pep is a real hidden gem and one of the best places to eat tapas in Barcelona!